Lambeaux/GR-Homework/README.md

 - If emails are unique, some ordering options aren't very useful and tests won't actually be able to prove the ordering works.
+- The same file extensions can be used as `text/~` mimetypes with the REST service.